Reservoir Transformers: Approach

 Naturally, never updating some of the parameters is computationally more efficient, as some matrix addition operations can be skipped in the backward pass, but why is this not detrimental to the performance of the network?

-In the early days of neural networks, the bottom layers were often kept fixed as ``associators'' \citep{Block:1962perceptron}, or what \cite{Minsky:2017book} called the Gamba perceptron \citep{Gamba:1961papa,Borsellino:1961papa}.
+In the early days of neural networks, the bottom layers were often kept fixed as ``associators''~\citep{Block:1962perceptron}, or what \cite{Minsky:2017book} called the Gamba perceptron \citep{Gamba:1961papa,Borsellino:1961papa}.
 Fixed random networks~\citep{Baum:1988jc,Schmidt:1992pr,Pao:1994nc} have been explored from many angles, including as ``random kitchen sink'' kernel machines~\citep{Rahimi:2008random,Rahimi:2009kitchen}, ``extreme learning machines''~\citep{Huang:2006nc} and reservoir computing~\citep{Jaeger:2003echostate,Maass:2002lsm,Lukovsevivcius:2009reservoir}.
 In reservoir computing, input data are represented through fixed random high-dimensional non-linear representations, called ``reservoirs'', which are followed by a regular~(often but not necessarily linear)~``readout'' network to make the final classification decision.

-The theoretical justification for these approaches lies in two well-known results in machine learning: Cover's theorem \citep{Cover:1965theorem} on the separability of patterns states that high-dimensional non-linear transformations are more likely to be linearly separable; and the Johnson-Lindenstrauss lemma \citep{Johnson:1984extensions} shows that random projections distort Euclidean distances very little under mild assumptions.
+The theoretical justification for these approaches lies in two well-known results in machine learning: Cover's theorem \citep{Cover:1965theorem} on the separability of patterns states that high-dimensional non-linear transformations are more likely to be linearly separable; and the Johnson-Lindenstrauss lemma \citep{Johnson:1984extensions} shows that (most) random projections distort Euclidean distances very little.

 Practically, random layers can be seen as a cheap way to increase network depth.
 There are interesting advantages to this approach.
 Fixed layers are known to have particularly low-cost hardware requirements and can be easily implemented on high-bandwidth FPGAs with low power consumption \citep{Hadaeghi:2017hardware,Tanaka:2019review}, or on optical devices \citep{Hicke:2013semiconductor}.
-This might yield interesting possibilities for training in a distributed fashion across multiple devices, as well as for neurmorphic hardware \citep{Neftci:2017randombackprop}.
+This might yield interesting possibilities for training in a distributed fashion across multiple devices, as well as for neuromorphic hardware~\citep{Neftci:2017randombackprop}.
 This approach also facilitates lower-latency deployment of neural networks to edge devices, since weights can be shared simply by sending the seed number, assuming the random number generator is known on both ends.